-lesser extent European rapeseed, weakness in the Canadian dollar, and
+European rapeseed, combined with strength in the Canadian dollar.
+The

-Canada.
-The Canadian dollar lost about a fifth of a cent against the U.S.
+dollar gained about a tenth of a cent against the U.S. dollar on Friday.

 Optimism that U.S./Chinese trade tension was easing subsided on Friday and